 You should contact the Disability Advisory Service as soon as possible if you wish to discuss this section, or anything to do with provision for disability-related support for your course.

-Question 6: Criminal convictions
+Question 6: Criminal convictions (visiting data entry form only)

 Please note that you must answer this question.